tits4net/Transparent-Secure-Gateway/README.md

 # How it works
 The Transparent Secure Gateway is a prototype of new way to secure IP communication.
 The software get IP captured packet from nfnetfilter-queue and encrypt/decrypt the IP payload with libsodium and send the packet back.
-It's connect securly to a server via ZeroMQ to get symetric key.
+It's connect securly to a server via ZeroMQ to get the encryption key.

 The project was design to be use on an OpenWRT device with 2 bridged interface (WAN to network and LAN to protected device)
 ## Global architecture (without the server)